TrimarcJake/blog/_posts/2023-07-30-Presenting Tactical Speed Square.md

 ---
-title: Presenting: Tactical Speed Square
+title: Presenting Tactical Speed Square
 creation_date: July 30, 2023
 modification_date: July 30, 2023
 ---

-# Presenting: Tactical Speed Square
+# Presenting Tactical Speed Square

 **aka The UnLocksmith**

 I had a couple hernias repaired Friday and thus planned to be pretty much couch-bound all weekend.
 So of course I woke up Saturday morning with a desire to work on code.

 For a couple months, the Locksmith team has needed a standardized way to test code changes.
-The core team has labs of various shapes, sizes, and capabilities, so i decided to not go the auto-generated vulnerability route… yet.
+The core team has labs of various shapes, sizes, and capabilities, so I decided to not go the auto-generated vulnerability route… yet.

 Instead, I decided to write a script that would generate a bunch of vulnerable templates and objects with known names and configs as well as disable auditing on CAs, and enable the SAN flag on CAs.